 - if you use a DVCS we recommend using the identifying hash (eg: the commit SHA,

 da39a3ee5e6b4b0d3255bfef95601890afd80709).
 You can let sentry-cli automatically determine this hash for supported version control systems with

 sentry-cli releases propose-version.

 - if you tag releases we recommend using the release tag prefixed with a product or package name (for example,

 Releases can also be auto created by different systems.
 For instance upon uploading a source map a release is automatically created.
 Likewise releases are created by some clients when an event for a release comes in.

 By default a release is created “unreleased”.
-Finalizing a release means that we fill in a second timestamp on the release record, which is prioritized over
+Finalizing a release means that we populate a second timestamp on the release record, which is prioritized over

 --finalize to the

-new command which will immediately finalize the release or you can separately call
+new command, which will immediately finalize the release, or by separately calling

-sentry-cli releases finalize VERSION later on.
-The latter is useful if you are managing releases as part of a build process e.g.
+sentry-cli releases finalize VERSION later on, which is useful if you are managing releases as part of a build process.
+For example: